pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 <br><br>
 An estimator is a collection of maps (collection, because there is a map for each value of $n \in \mathbb{N}$) $T^n:X^n \rightarrow \mathbb{R}$ which implements some operation on any tuple of $X^n$.
 The purpose of an estimator is to estimate some real value related to the probability measure on $X$, such as the distribution mean, variance, etc.
 <br><br>
-The essence of estimation is averaging; we average over many samples from a distribution to get an idea about the distribution itself.
+**NOTE: Independent and identically distributed samples as a prerequisite for estimation**:<br>The essence of estimation is averaging; we average over many samples from a distribution to get an idea about the distribution itself.
 To do this, we must first ensure a lack of dependence between consequent samples, since such dependence changes the distribution of consequent samples.
+Furthermore, since estimation depends on averaging samples from the same distribution, we need to ensure the samples are drawn from the same distribution, i.e. we need to ensure the samples are identically distributed.

 ### 1.1.
 Properties of estimators
 These properties support the purpose of estimators; an estimator without one or both of these properties cannot be used for an accurate estimation of distribution parameters.
 Now, given we have an estimator $T^n$ meant to estimate the parameter $\phi(\mathbb{P})$ of the distribution corresponding to $\mathbb{P}$...